parabix/parabix-devel-mirror/tools/wc/radical_count/README-radicalcount.md

 # README-radicalcount

 Radical Count is a program built based off of `ucount`.
-Given file(s) and the Kangxi radical(s), it counts the occurences of characters with the corresponding radical in the input file(s).
+Given file(s) and the Kangxi radical expression, it counts the occurences of characters with the corresponding radical in the input file(s).

 For more information on the Kangxi Radical System, please visit: https://en.wikipedia.org/wiki/Kangxi_radical or https://www.yellowbridge.com/chinese/radicals.php